Which academic phrases belong in an essay body?

 While the next table instead provides the seven academic structures that can be used across all paragraphs of an essay (including the introduction and conclusion), three of these language structures are particularly important for the body section.
 These are cohesive devices, hedging language and reporting verbs (for including source-based information):

-While Academic Marker has short courses on each of these three language structures, the tables provided below briefly summarise some of the key language that should be useful when writing the body section of your essay:
+While Academic Marker has short readers on each of these three language structures, the tables provided below briefly summarise some of the key language that should be useful when writing the body section of your essay:

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.